 Much of what follows is from my own experiences and those of my friends.
-Our experiences may be different, but in medical school, a lot of us – if not all – know what it’s like to fail to some degree.
+Our experiences may be different, but most of us know the fear of failure and in medical school, a lot of us – if not all – know what it’s like to fail to some degree.
 Some people say the first failure is the hardest.
 Actually, each failure will be different and you’ll have something to learn from each one.

 Getting Bad Grades in Medical School

 I’m not going to sugarcoat it: most of us fail at least once in medical school.
 Unless you’re one of those rare students who can absorb knowledge like a sponge, failure is all part of the process.
 Being medical students, many of our ideas of ourselves come from being smart and surpassing our own expectations and those of others.